-Establishing and supporting a healthy lifestyles position within your PTA signals your committment to building healthy schools, healthy families and healthy communities.
+Establishing and supporting a healthy lifestyles position within your PTA signals your commitment to building healthy schools, healthy families, and healthy communities.

 - Work with the previous chair to review ongoing efforts and obtain any needed materials.